technofocus-pte/msfbrcanlytcsrio/Labguide/Usecase 01/Usecase01.md

     write it as a delta table in the **Tables** section of the lakehouse to persist with the data.

+8. Use the **+ Code** icon below the cell output to add a new code cell to the notebook, and enter the following code in it.
+Click on **▷ Run cell** button and review the output

-    In this cell, you create a temporary Spark view by joining three tables, do group by to generate aggregation, and rename a few of the columns.
+9. In this cell, you create a temporary Spark view by joining three tables, do group by to generate aggregation, and rename a few of the columns.
     ```
     %%sql
     CREATE OR REPLACE TEMPORARY VIEW sale_by_date_employee